6502ts/6502.ts/doc/stellerator.md

 emulation and skip-free audio emulation.
 Cartridges are stored locally in the browser, no data is transferred over the web.

-The source is available under the MIT license on [github](https://github.com/6502ts/6502.ts).
+The source is available under the GNU General Public License (see below) on [github](https://github.com/6502ts/6502.ts).
 Feel free to fork, explore and contribute.

 # Loading and running cartridge images